-A recent Cal State East Bay grad who can't wait to hit the road this weekend for a 100-mile ride on his brand new road bike.
+Who are they?
+A recent Cal State East Bay grad who can't wait to hit the road this weekend for a 100mile ride on his brand new mile ride on his brand new road bike.
 He helped pay his way through college as a bike messenger, and loves the rush that he gets from racing.